 Wow - go NZ!
 So what’s Flick doing to help?

 Here at Flick, we’ve put a big target on the carbon emissions we’re creating through the electricity industry.
 A good number of Kiwis don’t realise just how much of an impact their electricity use has on NZ’s carbon emissions, or that they have the ability to influence the carbon emissions our electricity is producing.
 We each have the power to change these things - neat, huh?

 So we’re dedicated to giving New Zealanders real choice when it comes to issues of sustainability and climate change.
 Our spot price product allows our customers to choose the times of day that they want to use their electricity, based on the spot price of power.
 Thanks to supply and demand, the wholesale market is closely linked to the type of generation we’re using - power’s usually cheaper during off-peak times when our cleaner, renewable energy can provide what we need, and it’s more expensive during periods of high demand when fossil fuels are brought in to the mix to ensure there’s enough.
-It’s interesting stuff - have a read of our spot price blog here, and generation blog here.
+It’s interesting stuff - have a read of our spot price blog, or generation blog for more.